 Hickory Hill- 5.5 miles north; located in the middle of the maritime forest Yankee Paradise- 7.5 miles north; located 1 mile from Plum Orchard Mansion Brickhill Bluff- 10.5 miles north; located on a short bluff overlooking the Brickhill River

-$9.00 per permit May 1st, 2017 and all future dates # of Permits: 4 permits per campground* Restrooms: No Showers: No Water: Nearby Sulphur Wells (must be treated) Fires: No (portable camp stoves can be used for cooking) Picnic Tables: No Food Storage: No (be prepared to hang food and trash)
+Price: $9.00 per permit # of Permits: 4 permits per campground* Restrooms: No Showers: No Water: Nearby Sulphur Wells (must be treated) Fires: No (portable camp stoves can be used for cooking) Picnic Tables: No Food Storage: No (be prepared to hang food and trash)

 *There are no designated campsites at the wilderness campgrounds.
 Set up camp within 50 yards of the designated signs at each site.
 Tread lightly.
 Try to limit your impact by not creating new camping areas or trenching around tents.